ddmler/ddmler.github.io/_posts/2018-03-31-using-eslint-to-enforce-the-vue-js-style-guide.markdown

 The amd setting is only needed if you want to use AMD style modules.

-Now just run it like this: `./node_modules/.bin/eslint {dir} --fix` and replace dir with the directory you want to run it on to let the plugin fix all style guide violations it can.
+Now just run it like this: `./node_modules/.bin/eslint {dir} --fix --ext .vue` and replace dir with the directory you want to run it on to let the plugin fix all style guide violations it can.

 Check [the plugins GitHub page][github] for which rules it can fix automatically.